k8hertweck/intro_r/README.md

 - software (R, RStudio, Tidyverse) installed as described in the [installation instructions](software.md) (note: if you have previously installed this software, you may find it useful to upgrade to the latest versions)
 - ensuring your mindset is open to participating

+Answers to questions commonly asked by people getting started with R are available in the [FAQs](faqs.md).

 ## For instructors

 If you are interested in using these materials for teaching,